green-button/green-button.github.io/espi/githints.md

 	git pull

 ### **Force your fork to current upstream state**
-This will discard all changes from your current fork and resync to the upstream master
+This will discard all changes from your current fork and resynchronise to the upstream master

 	git fetch upstream
 	git checkout master